The Librarian: Curse of the Judas Chalice

-The Librarian: Curse of the Judas Chalice is a 2008 American made-for-television fantasy-adventure film and the third in The Librarian series starring Noah Wyle as a librarian who protects a secret collection of artifacts from Vlad Dracula and his vampire hordes.
+The Librarian: Curse of the Judas Chalice is a 2008 American television fantasy-adventure film and the third in The Librarian series starring Noah Wyle as a librarian who protects a secret collection of artifacts from Vlad Dracula and his vampire hordes.
 The television film was released on American cable channel TNT on December 7, 2008.
 It is a sequel to 2004's The Librarian: Quest for the Spear and 2006's The Librarian: Return to King Solomon's Mines.

 Plot

-Librarian Flynn Carsen (Noah Wyle) is in England bidding on a priceless Ming vase for the Library.
-He is simultaneously on the phone with Charlene (Jane Curtin) and with his girlfriend, Katie (Beth Burvant), who is at the end of her rope.
+Librarian Flynn Carsen is in England bidding on a priceless Ming vase for the Library.
+He is simultaneously on the phone with Charlene, and his girlfriend, Katie, who is at the end of her rope.
 Frantic and distracted, he bids £1 million and loses Katie.
 He signs for the vase and promptly breaks it, revealing the philosopher's stone, which changes anything it touches into gold.
-Flynn deftly defends the stone and races to meet Katie: She has flown home.
+Flynn deftly defends the stone and races to meet Katie, who has flown home.